-01 INTRODUCTION TO "INTERNATIONAL AGILE PRODUCT OWNER FOUNDATION"
+01 INTRODUCTION TO " AGILE PRODUCT OWNER "

 This course is the foundation course to become a professional Product Owner.
-Before you take this course, you have passed the International Scrum Master Foundation, which has taken you through all the fundamental knowledge of the Scrum Method.
+Before you take this course, you have passed the Scrum Master exam, which has taken you through all the fundamental knowledge of the Scrum Method.